rootkovska/rootkovska.github.io/speaking.md

-This page (hopefully) contains some useful information for conference organizers who wish to invite me to speak at their event, such as the current biography & photo to be used for the conference page, as well as a few technical requirements/constrains for travel and food.
+This page (hopefully) contains some useful information for conference organizers who wish to invite me to speak at their event, such as the current biography & photo to be used for the conference page, as well as a few requirements and constrains.

 Bio
 ----